bonitoo-io/virtual-device/README.md

   * `BuiltInTemp` - a builtin temperature generator.
   * other builtins can be added.

-Item subtypes will expect additional configuration fields/
+Item subtypes will expect additional configuration fields.

 #### Numerical Items